Supatra-P/DestroyBenchmark/README.md

 # DestroyBenchmark

 Why is the name Destroy?
 You may wonder, "Destroy Benchmark" is a desktop program to benchmark the performance of the CPU, RAM, and Disk.
-When starting the program you can't do anything on your computer anymore if your computer is not good.
+When starting the program you can't do anything on your computer if your computer is not good.
 Let's try it yourself!

 ### Tech stack
 <a href="https://www.figma.com"><img src="https://img.shields.io/badge/Figma-F24E1E?style=for-the-badge&logo=figma&logoColor=white" /></a>